runtimeverification/javamop/README.md

 error is caused by Java's 64-KB maximum method size constraint.
 If a method of the monitored class has already been very big, then after inserting the advices at the pointcuts, it may violate the 64-KB-constraint.
+This kind of problem usually happens when you try to weave the bytecode (.class files) and aspects.
+If you have access to the source code (.java files) of the program that you want to monitor, then the easiest way to solve this problem is weaving the source code (.java files) instead of weaving the compiled code (.class).
+AspectJ compiler will do some optimization to the source code to make it more space-efficient so that it will not violate the method size constraint during weaving.

-To address this issue, we provide a patch for the standard AspectJ source code to solve this problem quickly.
+In case you encounter such problem, but either you do not have access to the source code, or, you prefer to weave using the compiled code, then we also provide a patch for the standard AspectJ source code to solve this problem.
 Please follow the instructions below to install the patch (Please backup your AspectJ before applying the patch):

  **Prerequisites for using the patch:**